felipedspereira/rastreamento-usuarios/README.md

 1) npm install
 2) npm run dev

-The app should the available in localhost:8100
+The app should be available in localhost:8100